bradford-hamilton/Ruby-On-Quails/guides/source/getting_started.md

-Be aware that some resources, while still excellent, cover versions of Ruby as old as 1.6, and commonly 1.8, and will not include some syntax that you will see in day-to-day development with Rails.
+Be aware that some resources, while still excellent, cover versions of Ruby as old as 1.6, and commonly 1.8, and will not include some syntax that you will see in day-to-day development with Quails.

-What is Rails?
+What is Quails?
 --------------

-Rails is a web application development framework written in the Ruby programming language.
+Quails is a web application development framework written in the Ruby programming language.
 It is designed to make programming web applications easier by making assumptions about what every developer needs to get started.
 It allows you to write less code while accomplishing more than many other languages and frameworks.
-Experienced Rails developers also report that it makes web application development more fun.
+Experienced Quails developers also report that it makes web application development more fun.

-Rails is opinionated software.
+Quails is opinionated software.
 It makes the assumption that there is a "best" way to do things, and it's designed to encourage that way - and in some cases to discourage alternatives.
-If you learn "The Rails Way" you'll probably discover a tremendous increase in productivity.
-If you persist in bringing old habits from other languages to your Rails development, and trying to use patterns you learned elsewhere, you may have a less happy experience.
+If you learn "The Quails Way" you'll probably discover a tremendous increase in productivity.
+If you persist in bringing old habits from other languages to your Quails development, and trying to use patterns you learned elsewhere, you may have a less happy experience.

-The Rails philosophy includes two major guiding principles:
+The Quails philosophy includes two major guiding principles:

 * **Don't Repeat Yourself:** DRY is a principle of software development which states that "Every piece of knowledge must have a single, unambiguous, authoritative representation within a system."
 By not writing the same information over and over again, our code is more maintainable, more extensible, and less buggy.
-* **Convention Over Configuration:** Rails has opinions about the best way to do many things in a web application, and defaults to this set of conventions, rather than require that you specify minutiae through endless configuration files.
+* **Convention Over Configuration:** Quails has opinions about the best way to do many things in a web application, and defaults to this set of conventions, rather than require that you specify minutiae through endless configuration files.

-Creating a New Rails Project
+Creating a New Quails Project
 ----------------------------
 The best way to read this guide is to follow it step by step.
 All steps are essential to run this example application and no additional code or steps are needed.

-By following along with this guide, you'll create a Rails project called `blog`, a (very) simple weblog.
-Before you can start building the application, you need to make sure that you have Rails itself installed.
+By following along with this guide, you'll create a Quails project called `blog`, a (very) simple weblog.
+Before you can start building the application, you need to make sure that you have Quails itself installed.

 TIP: The examples below use `$` to represent your terminal prompt in a UNIX-like OS, though it may have been customized to appear differently.
 If you are using Windows, your prompt will look something like `c:\source_code>`

-### Installing Rails
+### Installing Quails

-Before you install Rails, you should check to make sure that your system has the proper prerequisites installed.
+Before you install Quails, you should check to make sure that your system has the proper prerequisites installed.
 These include Ruby and SQLite3.

 Open up a command line prompt.
 On macOS open Terminal.app, on Windows choose